SSWConsulting/SSW.Rules.Content/rules/searching-outlook-effectively/rule.md

 created: 2022-03-09T05:28:52.197Z
 guid: 77ea51b9-baf8-46c2-9f8a-47f1c07fddc6
 ---
+Some people are really good at using Outlook search to find the emails they need, while others have a hard time.
+Searching for emails can be a real struggle, sometimes you want to find emails from months ago but you aren't sure exactly what to search for.\
+\
-Being able to find an email quickly in Outlook is an important skill, and many of the following techniques will also help you in your Google/Bing searches too.
+Being able to find an email quickly in Outlook is an important skill.
+So I want to share some tips and tricks I have picked up about how to find that email buried in your inbox...

+Note: These tips will also help you in your Google/Bing searches too.

 <!--endintro-->